sveltejs/kit/documentation/docs/05-load.md

 }
 ```

 Setting the same header multiple times (even in separate `load` functions) is an error — you can only set a given header once.
-You cannot add a `set-cookie` header with `setHeaders` — use `cookies` instead.
+You cannot add a `set-cookie` header with `setHeaders` — use `cookies.set(name, value, options)` instead.

 ### Using parent data